microchip-pic-avr-examples/avrdb-opamp-mindi-triple-cascaded-non-inverting-pga/README.md

 # Getting started with Mindi® simulation and AVR®DB microcontrollers
 This guide will get you up and running with simulating the analog OPAMP module in AVR DB family devices using the Mindi simulation tool.
 ## Configuration: Cascaded (Three) Non-Inverting PGA
-This opamp configuration uses three op-amps in a programmable gain configuration to enable a greater range of amplification.
+This op amp configuration uses three op amps in a programmable gain configuration to enable a greater range of amplification.
 The amplification can be configured run-time by setting the feedback dividers.

 ![Cascaded Non-Inverting PGA](images/configuration.png)